EC2 Instance Type Update – T2, R4, F1, Elastic GPUs, I3, C5

 New Elastic GPUs – You will soon be able to add high performance graphics acceleration to existing EC2 instance types, with your choice of 1 GiB to 8 GiB of GPU memory and compute power to match.
 The Amazon-optimized OpenGL library will automatically detect and make use of Elastic GPUs.
 We are launching this new EC2 feature in preview form today, along with the AWS Graphics Certification Program.
 To learn more about both items, read In the Works – Amazon EC2 Elastic GPUs.

 New I3 Instances – I3 instances will be equipped with fast, low-latency, Non Volatile Memory Express (NVMe) based Solid State Drives.
 They’ll deliver up to to 3.3 million random IOPS at a 4 KB block size and up to 16 GB/second of disk throughput.
 These instances are designed to meet the needs of the most demanding I/O intensive relational & NoSQL databases, transactional, and analytics workloads.
 I3 instances will be available in six sizes, with up to 64 vCPUs, 488 GiB of memory, and 15.2 TB of storage (perfect for those ERP applications).
-All stored data will be encrypted at rest and the instances will support the new Elastic Network Adapter (ENA).
+The instances will support the new Elastic Network Adapter (ENA).

 New C5 Instances – C5 instances will be based on Intel’s brand new Xeon “Skylake” processor, running faster than the processors in any other EC2 instance.
 As the successor to Broadwell, Skylake supports AVX-512 for machine learning, multimedia, scientific, and financial operations which require top-notch support for floating point calculations.
 Instances will be available in six sizes, with up to 72 vCPUs and 144 GiB of memory.
 On the network side, they’ll support ENA and will be EBS-optimized by by default.